Ayoubl96/padeltour/docs/COMPANY_REGISTRATION_API_DOCUMENTATION.md

 The company registration system implements a secure two-step verification process using email verification.
 This ensures that only valid email addresses are used for company accounts and prevents unauthorized registrations.

+**After successful registration completion, the system automatically sends a welcome email with login information to help companies access their account for the first time.**

 ## Architecture

 The registration system consists of: